John Harman (Royal Navy officer): Battle of Lowestoft

 Sir William Penn, who was sick and exhausted, and the Duke of York both retired to their cabins.

 The Royal Charles was leading the pursuit under Harman's command when Henry Brouncker, the duke's gentleman-in-waiting, asked Harman to shorten sail.

 Brounker gave as his reason the danger to the duke if the Royal Charles, which was the closest of the English ships to the Dutch, were to find itself alone in an engagement with the Dutch on the coast of Holland.

 Harman said he could do nothing without orders.

 Brounker went back to the cabin, then returned to Harman and said the duke ordered him to shorten sail, which Harman did.

 The other pursuing ships slowed in response and the Dutch escaped.

 The incident caused a scandal and a parliamentary inquiry was held in which Harman was absolved of all blame, which was laid on Brouncker.

 On 13 June 1665 Harman was knighted and promoted to rear admiral of the White squadron with the Resolution (formerly Tredagh) as his flagship.

 On 25 October 1665 Harman took command of the recently refitted frigate Revenge, with 58 guns and a crew of 300.

 In November he was sent with 18 ships to escort the merchant fleet home from Gothenburg.

 After his return he moved his flag to the 80-gun Henry.

-He fought in the Four Days' Battle (1–4 June 1666).